sliding scale ticket model

 ** Expendable Income might mean you are able to buy coffee or tea at a shop, go to the movies or a concert, buy new clothes, books, and similar items each month, etc.

-$20 Ticket (suggested ticket price) I may stress about meeting my basic* needs, but still regularly achieve them.
+$25-40 Sliding Scale Ticket: I may stress about meeting my basic* needs, but still regularly achieve them.
 I may have some debt, but it does not prohibit attainment of basic needs.
 I have access to a car and can afford gas, or I can afford public transport and often private transport.
 I am employed or self-employed.
 I have some financial savings.
 I have some expendable** income.
 I have access to healthcare.
 I can take a vacation annually, or every few years without financial burden.

-$15 – $0 Sliding Scale Ticket I frequently stress about meeting basic* needs and don’t always achieve them.
+$15 - $0 Sliding Scale Ticket: I frequently stress about meeting basic* needs and don’t always achieve them.
 I have debt, and it sometimes prohibits me from meeting my basic needs.
 I have unstable housing.
 I sometimes can’t afford public or private transport.
 I am unemployed or underemployed.
 I have no access to savings.
 I have no or very limited expendable** income.
 I do not have the ability to take time off without financial burden.

-Understanding SitW’s 2024 Production Economics
+Understanding SitW’s Production Economics & The 2025 Season Budget Breakdown:

 -

-$24,778 in Local Housing & Transportation costs
+$26,540 in Local Housing & Transportation costs

 -

-$37,380 in Artist Pay for 2024 company (includes 16 professional artist contracts)
+$68,048 in Artist Pay for 2025 company (18 professional artists, including 2 Actors Equity Association contracts)

 -